Who is the best person to approach at a company when you’re looking for work experience and how should you contact them? We let you know…

 For smaller businesses that may not have a HR department per se, if you feel bold, you could even contact the chief executive.

-"It always impresses me when I am contacted directly by someone looking for work experience, and even more so when they know the company and have an interest in what we set out to achieve at Tharsus - it shows you would fit in with our team easily," says says Brian Palmer, chief executive, Tharsus.
+"It always impresses me when I am contacted directly by someone looking for work experience, and even more so when they know the company and have an interest in what we set out to achieve at Tharsus - it shows you would fit in with our team easily," says says chief executive of Tharsus.

 Personalisation is key to making successful contact.
 Be professional, courteous and highlight why you've specifically contacted a company.